DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 - **Packaging producers (direct and via compliance schemes):** They can register, submit placed-on-market (PoM) data, view their obligations and historic submissions and manage account details.
 They benefit from clearer visibility of how their packaging choices drive costs and incentives to reduce environmental impact.
 - **Compliance schemes:** Act on behalf of producers to manage submissions, payments, and regulatory adherence.
 Use RPD outputs to understand member obligations, support their account management and reporting.
 - **Local authorities:** Submit data and receive payments for household packaging waste collection.
-- **Reprocessors and exporters:** Gain accreditation and register PRNs/PERNs (Packaging Recovery Notes / Packaging Export Recovery Notes ) exchanged on the external market.
+- **Reprocessors and exporters:** Gain accreditation and register PRNs/PERNs (Packaging waste Recycling Notes / Packaging waste Export Recycling Notes ) exchanged on the external market.
 - **Regulators:** Environment Agency (EA), Scottish Environment Protection Agency (SEPA), National Resources Wales (NRW), The Northern Ireland Environment Agency (NIEA).
 These organisations use RPD regulatory views and reports to monitor compliance and enforce regulations.
 They also manage public registers and policy evaluation using data sourced from RPD.

 **Internal stakeholders**